wuddz-devs/wuddz-vpn/README.md

 - Type Or Paste "python wuddz_vpn.py" To Launch Wuddz-Vpn

 - If Installed Openvpn Client On Windows Is Not In "C:\Program Files\OpenVPN\bin" Simply Choose "p" At Menu To Specify "openvpn.exe" File Path

+- If You'd Prefer Not To Install Python Download The Latest Release Above Right, Extract It And Execute "wudz-vpn.exe".

 - When VPN Connection Is Initialized The Edited ".ovpn" Config File Of Server Being Connected To Is Copied To The Repository Root Folder & Removed When VPN Is Disconnected.